Rapterian/Python-Portfolio/README.md

 - Enter the range of numbers within which the random number will be chosen.
 - Start guessing numbers until you guess the correct one.
 - Receive feedback on each guess and find out how many guesses it took you to win.

+---

+# Rock Paper Scissors Game

+This is a simple Rock Paper Scissors game implemented in Python.

+## How to Use

+1. Run the Python script `rock_paper_scissors.py`.
+2. Follow the on-screen instructions.
+3. Type "rock", "paper", or "scissors" to play against the computer.
+4. Type "Q" to quit the game.

+## Rules

+- Rock beats scissors.
+- Scissors beat paper.
+- Paper beats rock.

+## Requirements

+- Python 3.x
+- No additional libraries required